tcheukueppoo/maat/hacking_pity/pity.md

 - Socket (Sockets)
 - Regex (regular expressions)
 - Range (Range object)
+- Date (perform operations on date)

 # Flow control

-Here is an overview of pity syntax
+Here is an overview of the pity syntax.

-We separate statements with a generic line or a semicolon in case we have more than one statements on a single line.
+We separate statements with a generic newline or a semicolon in case we have more than one statement on a single line.

 1. Blocks